trizin/NFT-Marketplace-on-Avalanche/README.md

 - If the user sends more AVAX than the direct buy price, it does not get refunded.
   - Refund the extra AVAX if `msg.value` is greater than direct buy price.
 - The website won't work if the user does not connect a wallet or doesn't have one.
-  - To be able to call the view functions (get a list of auctions etc.) you can use a provider, [learn more about it here](https://docs.ethers.io/v4/api-providers.html)
+  - To be able to call the view functions (get a list of auctions etc.) you can use a `provider`, [learn more about it here](https://docs.ethers.io/v4/api-providers.html)
 - React App does not handle the error when a transaction fails.
   - When the transaction fails, maybe show a pop-up and tell the reason.
 - And more